netxms/netxms-doc/admin/appendix.rst

     - localhost
     - No
   * - SNMPRequestTimeout
-    - Timeout in milliseconds for SNMP requests sent by NetXMS server.
+    - Timeout in milliseconds for SNMP requests sent by |product_name| server.
     - 2000
     - Yes
   * - SNMPTrapLogRetentionTime